Tuesday, November 2, 2010

 I said, "are you an English printmaker?" and he said "yes".

 I could have sworn I'd seen him on Facebook or somewhere.
-The lad had gone to Harrow for art school and I went to school not far away but he was 15 years younger than me and he doesn't have a facebook page.
-So it worked out that I had him completely mixed up with someone else but this was a rather fortunate mix up as he happened to be the lad who is
+This lad had gone to Harrow for art school and I went to school not far away but he was 15 years younger than me and he doesn't have a facebook page.
+So it worked out that I had him completely mixed up with someone else but this was a rather fortunate mix up as he happened to be the lad who is Stephen Fowlerwho has a few walls of the gallery for his which stays up til December 4.
+I really liked his work and bought his poster.

 Matthew Higgs (also from Great Britain) pointed to a picture on the wall of Joy Division at band practice.
-There's a sofa in the background and there's our Matthew, sitting on the sofa.
+There's a sofa in the background and there's was Matthew, sitting on the sofa.
 When I turned to look at him it was a bit of a Chim Chimeny moment.
-It was like he'd stepped out of the photograph and now he was walking around as Director of the space we were in.
+It was like he'd stepped out of the photograph as now he was walking around as Director of the space we were in.

 The soundtrack to the evening also included a dark and gravelly Grace Jones.

 Our friends John and Sabine came along.
-The room was cozy and as we looked around, we all thought of back in the day when clubs were about this many people and how you would just talk to people and how you would say, "where are you going tomorrow?" and hear about another good band playing and probably see the same crowd there when you turned up the next day.
+The room was cozy and as we looked around, we all thought of back in the day when clubs were about this size and this many people and how you would just talk to people and how you would say, "where are you going tomorrow?" and hear about another good band playing and probably see the same crowd there when you turned up the next day.

 At the end of the night, Matthew played the vinyl Joy Division.
 I have to admit, it was a bit much.
 Now that we're so much older than the fresh faced photogenic Ian Curtis, who hanged himself 18 May 1980 at the age of 23, I had to reach for a tissue and leave for some cold autumn air.
-He would have been 53.

 No comments: